Land Reform Movement: Chinese civil war era campaigns (1946–1948)

 Land reform movement violence surged in early 1948, prompting some CCP leaders such as Xi Zhongxun and Ren Bishi to criticize the movement.
 Ren announced a policy shift in January 1948, guaranteeing that targets of the movement would nonetheless be allowed to keep a share of property.
 This policy change contributed to a shift away from economic struggle and to political struggle.
 Mao's January 18, 1948 directive, On Some Important Problems of the Party's Present Policy likewise marked a less-radical turn in land reform and a broadening of the CCP's coalition.
 The party instructed that fewer landlords should be targeted and work teams should not beat or torture their targets.
 According to the CCP Central Committee, "the fewer people we attack, the better."
 It also stated that while "not considering class at all is incorrect, we must absolutely avoid over-emphasis on class origin to the point that everything is reduced to class origin."

 In June 1948, concluding that most peasants were satisfied with the land they had received and that some were even concerned about further mass land reform campaigns because of their radical turns in the past, the Communist Party ended land reform in the Shanxi-Chahar-Hebei Border Region and northern China generally (except an area of approximately ten million people).
 Mao directed that in areas where land reform had not yet been carried out, it should be done so immediately and done once only.

 Land reform was a decisive factor in the result of the Chinese Civil War.
-At the time of the CCP victory, more than half of the population living in Communist areas had participated in land reform and over 25 million hectares of land had been redistributed, largely as a result of confiscations form landlords and rich peasants.
+At the time of the CCP victory, more than half of the population living in Communist areas had participated in land reform and over 25 million hectares of land had been redistributed, largely as a result of confiscations from landlords and rich peasants.
 Millions of peasants who obtained land through the movement joined the People's Liberation Army or assisted in its logistical networks.
 According to academic Brian DeMare, land redistribution was a critical factor in the CCP military success in the civil war because land reforms linked the interests of north and northeast Chinese peasants to the party's success.
 The success of land reform meant that at the founding of the PRC in 1949, China could credibly claim that for the first time since the late Qing period that it had succeeded in feeding one fifth of the world's population with only 7% of the world's cultivable land.